Nikki789/Questionnaire-Project/README.md

 The stylesheets have been split into multiple files, with a index.css file and themes.css as main stylesheets whose content is used by two or more pages.
 The rest of the stylesheets are used only by one html/ejs page.

+# Instructions to run
+1. To run the questionnaire website, navigate to the current directory in the terminal.
+2. Type in "npm start" and navigate to http://localhost:8080/